humble-scott-jones/eazeily/BRANCH_PROTECTION.md

 # Branch protection quick setup

-Use the provided script to enable the "CI gating on `main`" step without clicking through the GitHub UI.
-It applies protection with required checks that match `.github/workflows/ci.yml` and prevents force-pushes or direct pushes to `main`.
+Use the provided script to enable the "CI gating" step without clicking through the GitHub UI.
+It applies protection with required checks that match `.github/workflows/ci.yml` and prevents force-pushes or direct pushes to protected branches.

+By default the script now targets the integration branch (`integration/2025-11-sync`) so you can enable CI gating on the integration branch for developer PRs; you can still apply protection to `main` or another branch by providing `BRANCH_PROTECTION_BRANCH`.

 ## Prerequisites
 - GitHub CLI installed (`https://cli.github.com/`) and authenticated: `gh auth login`